Tonawanda Island

 The island's first European inhabitant arrives as early as 1791, one Edward Carney, who hopes to "squat" his way into possession of the island.
 The property's value skyrockets however when Mordecai Noah's plan to turn nearby Grand Island into a refuge for the world's displaced Jews gets underway around 1825, and the land is purchased at auction from the state by Samuel Leggate of New York City (Lockport Union-Sun & Journal).

-White's Island and the Beechwater mansion
+Stephen White's Island and the Beechwater mansion (1833)

 To cement his claim, White built a magnificent mansion at the southern end of the island.
 “Beechwater,” as White called it, was designed by Boston architect Samuel Perkins in 1835 for $18,000.
 The interior contained cherry, black walnut and marble embellishments (Lockport Union-Sun & Journal)